Safer wet-weather driving

 - Your wipers must be new enough to remove water from the windshield without streaking.

 - Your defogger must be powerful enough to keep the windows clear.
-Most defoggers use the car's air conditioning system to help with the process.
+Most defoggers use the car's air-conditioning system to help with the process.
 With some cars, you have the ability to turn the A/C on and off separately from the defroster function.
-If so, even in the winter, turn on the A/C to help dehumidify and defog.
+If so, turn on the A/C to help dehumidify and defog, even in the winter.
 Some cars also have an air recirculation switch.
-If so, make sure that it is set on "fresh air"; rather than recirculation.
+If your car does, make sure that it is set on "fresh air" rather than recirculation.
 All of these steps will help speed up defrosting.

 - Most rear window defoggers use electrical heating wires on the rear glass.
 It's common on older cars for a few of these "lines" to become broken, usually from someone cleaning the window too vigorously.
 In most cases, this can be repaired.